flipacholas/Architecture-of-consoles/articles/playstation-3.md

 {{< tab name="Cell BootROM" active="true" >}}

 {{% inner_markdown %}}
 It turns out, within Cell there's a small ROM hidden somewhere that manufacturers may store a 'protected' boot-loader.
-IBM provides this space is to save any company (not just Sony) from having to manually implement [obfuscation methods]({{< ref "xbox#system-protection" >}}) to protect their boot code, as off-the-shelf components are not always prepared for bespoken needs.
+IBM provides this space to save any company (not just Sony) from having to manually implement [tailored obfuscation methods]({{< ref "xbox#system-protection" >}}) to protect their boot code, as off-the-shelf components are not always prepared for bespoken needs.

 Since this piece is already physically protected with obfuscation, it doesn't have to be encrypted.
 Thus, it's ideal for a first-stage boot-loader (which can't be encrypted) and the PlayStation 3 stores its early boot stage there.
 {{% /inner_markdown %}}